 Taking legal action

 As the buy-to-let mortgage market isn’t monitored by the Financial Conduct Authority, some lenders appear to believe that they can operate differently than they would with residential mortgages.
 However, the concern is that if this practice is allowed to continue in the buy-to-let arena, the risk is that tracker rates in the residential market could also be subject to increase.
 Ray Boulger of the mortgage adviser John Charcol believes that while buy-to-let isn’t FCA regulated, lenders themselves are.
 His advice to customers is to put their concerns in writing to the FCA and if persuaded that these tracker rate increases are unjust, lenders would have no choice other than to return to the initial tracker rate.
+Another consideration is to make sure that rent is paid on time by tenants to avoid any other issues.
 The FCA is however going to carry out a consultation relating to the buy-to-let market at the end of the year, which will investigate the issue of making changes to contracts.